 My work and research have been funded by various (international) organisations, governements and companies.
 For the period 2019-22, I will be part of the team that won a Jean Monnet Centre of Excellence award to study “Digital Governance”, together with Erasmus University Rotterdam (NL), and Bar-Ilan Univeristy (ISR).
 I have also received funding by the Swedish Competition Authority to lead an empirical study into the goals and purposes of competition law, together with Stockholm University (SE).
 This project was extended into a second phase funded through an ESRC IAA grant to develop the only publicly accessible database of all European Commission decisions on competition law (db-comp.eu).
-Other sources of funding include a Facebook Research grant to lead an investigation into the evolution of Facebook Terms of Service’s compliance with freedom of speech, a research grant by Brown University (US) to investigate network effects in cryptoasset networks, and by FGV (BR) to co-lead a project on human rights and online terms of service, whose results have been cited by the United Nations and the Council of Europe.
+Other sources of funding include a Facebook Research grant to lead an investigation into the evolution of Facebook’s content policies’ compliance with freedom of speech, a research grant by Brown University (US) to investigate network effects in cryptoasset networks, and by FGV (BR) to co-lead a project on human rights and online terms of service, whose results have been cited by the United Nations and the Council of Europe.
 I have also been the recipient of numerous other grants, awards and scholarships, among others, by the Fulbright Foundation, the Onassis Foundation, the Swedish Network for European Legal Studies, the Koch Foundation, the Hellenic Scholarship Foundation, the Institute for European Education and Culture, and the Institute for Humane Studies.